Training Staff for Crypto Accounting: The Review Gap (2026)

 Cryptio and Bitwave expose the parsed legs of on-chain activity, which is a useful teaching surface for reviewers learning what an interaction is.
 The tool supports learning; the competence to review and the supervision responsibility remain the firm's.

-Wag3s for accountants shows each on-chain interaction broken into its component legs with the classification applied, which helps a firm's reviewers build the literacy to evaluate the output — while the required competence, review, and supervision stay the firm's under its professional rules.
+Wag3s for accountants shows each on-chain interaction broken into its component legs with the classification applied, which gives a firm's reviewers a concrete surface to build the literacy that lets them evaluate the output.
+It is a teaching aid for the review, not a substitute for it: the required competence, the review, and the supervision stay the firm's under its professional rules.
 See the accountants page.

 Further reading